-Play up feature joinery like a window seat or built-in shelving with a stylish seating area.
-Highlight the joinery with beautiful accessories.
+Play up feature joinery like a window seat or built-in shelving.
+Highlight the joinery with beautiful accessories or a stylish seating area.

 Heritage features such as timber beams and exposed brick can be a lucky find and are often left exposed to bring attention to these striking elements.
 Decorative cornices, fretwork and mouldings are also special details worth highlighting.
 This is often done with colour.